NateC2004/Portfolio/cv.md

 # Nathan Castro
-Student majoring in Mathematics and Data Science at UIW
+Student majoring in Mathematics and Data Science at the University of the Incarnate Word

 # Education
 St. Anthony Catholic High School Class of '23

 University of the Incarnate Word Class of '27

 # Projects
 <table>